New York City Schools with Craft Classes

 Comprehensive CAD/CAM for Jewelry Certificate

-This 7-week course provides hands-on instruction in jewelry design using CAD/CAM software programs.
+This course provides hands-on instruction in jewelry design using CAD/CAM software programs.
 Students learn to draw realistic computer renderings of jewelry, make real models using rapid-prototype equipment, and create the actual jewelry.
 Graduates can consider pursuing a jewelry design or manufacturing career path.

 Pratt's focus is on interdisciplinary programs that combine art and design with a foundation in science and the liberal arts.
 It seeks to develop professional leaders who are creative, socially responsible, and collaborative thinkers.
 The faculty is comprised of designers, historians, artists, and practitioners whose projects and works are recognized worldwide.

-Bachelor of Fine Arts in Jewelry and Metalsmithing
+Bachelor of Fine Arts in Jewelry

-Foundation courses explore design, light, color, drawing, painting, printing, and art history.
+Foundation courses explore design, light, color, drawing, and art history.
 The last three years of the program also include an intense focus on jewelry making and metalsmithing.
 In addition, students complete liberal arts requirements and electives.
 Art-related seminars are comprised of discussions, field trips, and readings that look at jewelry and art; current jewelry trends and industry developments are important topics.
 Visits to stores, museums, galleries, and studios are also an integral part of the program.

 Other School Options

 LaGuardia Community College is located within 20 minutes of downtown.
-This school's 2-year visual arts programs provide students with the fundamentals of art and design.
+This school's 2-year fine arts programs provide students with the fundamentals of art and design.
 Situated about 35 miles from downtown New York City, Purchase College offers a Master of Fine Arts in Visual Arts program that features the craft aspects of a furniture-grade woodshop and a metal shop.